dalMaschio-lab/Connectome_analysis/drosophilia code and data/README.md

 4. neu_attrJanelia_updated.csv - same as neu_attrJanelia.csv but with entries of last column being threshold distance(distance value that divides axon terminals and dendrites based on distance distribution with soma) computed for each neuron.
 5. network_1.0um.txt, network_5.0um.txt - network reconstructed using our proposed methodology with proximity ranges 1 um and 5 um respectively.
 6. SubComm(num)_reconstructed_1.0um.csv, SubComm(num)_reconstructed_5.0um.csv - these files contains modules obtained by applying leiden community detection algorithm to reconstructed networks network_1.0um.txt, network_5.0um.txt respectively.

+*ARI_NMI_random_zscore.ipynb*<br/>
+1. Considers reconstructed networks(both 1um and 5um prox. range) from **janelia_Comm(num)** and outputs+stores 100 random networks which are link randomised and weight randomised.
+These networks are found in **random network.zip** at [Connectome_analysis](https://zenodo.org/records/15102704?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjliMGQyMDczLTExNTktNDQ2ZS05NmI0LWVhMWJhODQ0N2E0NSIsImRhdGEiOnt9LCJyYW5kb20iOiJiMTg1NjI1ZGNkMGMyYTk1NDVjNDQ3ZDkzMTg4NmMxYiJ9.CTW09V7S8EDh_v7JupktYH5-yJ6GpYNhumSfZee56R2hOezkIQtYMwsb2BxBBrIZm1x5X8A_KOzetTpDeziSlA). directory location: janelia_Comm(num) --> link random or weight random --> network_1.0um or network_5.0um
+2. Applies Leiden community detection algorithm on the random networks. results are stored in directory location: janelia_Comm(num) --> link random or weight random --> network_1.0um_modules or network_5.0um_modules
+3. Computes ARI/NMI between partition of module (num) of EM drosophilia(found from averageSubComm(num)_drosophilia.csv from directory **EM_communities**) and partition of module (num) of reconstructed network(found at: **random network** --> janelia_Comm(num) --> link random or weight random --> network_1.0um_modules or network_5.0um_modules)
+4. Computes ARI/NMI of each realisation of the random networks themselves.
+5. Computes Z-scores of ARI/NMI for each module and corresponding 100 random networks, plots the z-score as stripplot, results can be found from folder **images**